UMR-CNRM/vortex/sphinx/gettingstarted.rst

   like object methods without worrying of the underlying Operating System.
 * The current active :class:`vortex.layout.contexts.Context` object (accessible through the :attr:`~vortex.sessions.Ticket.context` property).
-Within a session, several :class:`~vortex.layout.contexts.Context` object might exist (since Contexts may have sub-Contexts) but there only one active Context at a time.
+Within a session, several :class:`~vortex.layout.contexts.Context` objects might exist (since Contexts may have sub-Contexts) but there is only one active Context at a time.

 The main purpose of the :class:`~vortex.layout.contexts.Context` objects is to